robzor92/robzor92.github.io/docs/user_guides/common/iam_role/iam_role_chaining.md

 The method also sets environment variables **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_SESSION_TOKEN** so that programs running in the container can use the credentials for the newly assumed role.

+## Conclusion
+In this guide you learned how to use IAM roles on a cluster deployed on an EC2 instances.